Round 4: Randy Henry, RHP, College.

 From MinorLeagueBall:

 "I don't have a problem with Hobgood at fifth overall.
 He's signable, and in my opinion the difference between him and the other elite prep arms isn't all that great.
 He might not be as projectable as some of them, being more physically mature, but I really like his arm and I don't think this is a huge overdraft.
 Mychal Givens in the second round adds another high-ceiling arm to the system, and if pitching doesn't work out you can try him as a hitter.
 Townsend out of Florida International in the third round is a solid college bat in the Jay Gibbons mode; not a star but a guy who should be able to contribute.
 Randy Henry in the fourth round and Ashur Tolliver in the fifth provide more live arms, Tolliver in particular being a good value in that round.
 8th round pick OF Devin Harris (East Carolina), 9th round pick RHP Ryan Berry (Rice), and 10th round pick RHP Jacob Cowan (San Jacinto JC) all offer very good value for their draft slots.
 Harris has tons of tools, and both Berry and Cowan were considered possible second or third round picks if not for injury questions.
-This may not be a spectacular draft class, but I think it is solid." - BA
+This may not be a spectacular draft class, but I think it is solid." - BAI'll take that.

 No comments: